matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

     new history is inserted
     - The big problem is how does a HS know it needs to go fetch more history if they already fetched all of the history in the room?
-We're solving this with "marker" state events which are sent on the "live" timeline and point back to the "insertion" event where we inserted history next to.
-The HS can then go and backfill the "insertion" event and continue navigating the historical batches from there.
+We're solving this with `m.room.marker` state events which are sent on the "live" timeline and point back to the `m.room.insertion` event where we inserted history next to.
+The HS can then go and backfill the `m.room.insertion` event and continue navigating the historical batches from there.
  1. Federated remote server that joins a new room with historical messages
     - The originating homeserver just needs to update the `/backfill` response